damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 When the game starts, the server instantiates its internal model.
 To set up the player objects, the clients will be asked for choices.
 Those include which leader cards to keep and what resources to take, since the players following the first are entitled to receive bonus resources and faith points.

 ## Choosing leader cards
-As per the game's rules, the players have to decide manually what leader cards they want to keep for the match's duration: each player is sent a portion of the deck of leader cards, from which they can choose the cards to keep and discard.
+As per the game's rules, the players have to decide manually what leader cards they want to keep for the match's duration.

 The client will be sent the IDs of the leader cards they can choose from, and will send back a subset of them.
 To confirm the success of the operation, the server will echo back the chosen indices.
 Else, the player will be notified with an error message.

+The client is designed to go through this process after the game starts.
+If other clients don't do the same and the leaders remain to be chosen, the server will fail to process the move, sending an `ErrLeaderNotChosen` message.

 ```
            ┌────────┒                      ┌────────┒
            │ Client ┃                      │ Server ┃
            ┕━━━┯━━━━┛                      ┕━━━━┯━━━┛
+               │                                │
+               │                 ReqOfferLeader │
+               ┝━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━►│
                │                                │
                │ OfferLeader                    │
                │◄━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┥